 Dr. Strangely Strange

 I knew what a lot of the stuff was in the Island Records catalogue – but there were, of course, titles I had never seen, didn’t really know who / what it was etc. One of those mystery records was “Kip Of The Serenes” by Dr. Strangely Strange, Island ILPS 9106, 1969.
 It took a few years, but I got a beautiful copy of this LP, and I still have it – all these years later.
-Good thing too; the world’s only CD of it (that I am aware of) is mastered at an incorrect speed.
+Good thing too; the world’s only CD of it (that I was aware of) is mastered at an incorrect speed.
 It’s a long-ish album anyway, but when I put the disc in my player, it registered to be even longer than I remembered it being!
-Long story short: it’s mastered wrong, slow.
-Maybe Hux Records will fix it?
-I’d love to see “Kip…” available again!
+Long story short: it’s mastered wrong, slow. (note: now fixed by Hux Records in

 I recently obtained “Halcyon Days” (Hux Records), a 2007 CD of previously unreleased songs / recordings from the early 70’s – and it’s very good.
 There are 2 or 3 songs recorded in 2006 by the same guys – in “Kip Of The Serenes” mode, as the liner notes tell us.
 I’d love to see them play live – but I suspect they have never played live anywhere in the

 They really are a charming band – and my close friends will tell you that I am not (generally speaking) into Irish artists very much!
 Oh, OK – one of them (Ivan Pawle) was British.
 The two Irish members of the group are named Tim – Booth and Goulding.

 So, thank you for the music, gentlemen – I owe you a drink, if you are still drinking.
 My life was enriched by having the music of Dr. Strangely Strange come my way years before many other aspects of modern life did.
 I paid DSS the compliment of paying full price in a retail shop for their ‘new’ CD of “Halcyon Days”.